Ibotta/sk-dist/README.rst

 What is it?
 -----------

-``sk-dist`` is a Python module for machine learning built on top of `scikit-learn <https://scikit-learn.org/stable/index.html>`__ and is distributed under the `Apache 2.0 software license <https://github.com/Ibotta/sk-dist/blob/master/LICENSE>`__.
+``sk-dist`` is a Python package for machine learning built on top of `scikit-learn <https://scikit-learn.org/stable/index.html>`__ and is distributed under the `Apache 2.0 software license <https://github.com/Ibotta/sk-dist/blob/master/LICENSE>`__.
 The